 Over the last decade, particularly in 2015, a major shift in BC's prawn and shrimp trading partners occurred.
 Historically, Japan was one of the largest export markets for BC prawn and shrimp.
 For example, in 2011 and 2012, 69% of prawn and shrimp exports were bound to Japan.
-As the decade progressed, exports to the Japanese market declined, hitting a decade-low of 12% in 2015 before slightly recovering to 33% in 2019.
+As the decade progressed, exports to the Japanese market declined, hitting a decade-low of 12% in 2015 before slightly recovering to 25% in 2020.
 Meanwhile, between 2014 and 2015, export volume of shrimp and prawns to the United States of America (USA) increased more than ten-fold, while exports to China nearly doubled during the same period.

-In 2019, over 38% of all exported prawn and shrimp are sent to the Chinese market, followed by 33% to the Japanese market and nearly 24% to the USA.
+Exports to China have seen enormous growth in the past decade; in 2012, only 5% of export volume went to China, compared to nearly half in 2020.
+China is now the largest export market of prawn and shrimp, followed by the Japanese market and the USA (25% and 16% respectively in 2020).